-- 0.13 – 0.15 BAC causes significantly to severely flawed judgment capabilities, perception, and motor skills.
+- 0.13 – 0.15 BAC causes severely flawed judgment capabilities, perception, and motor skills.
 Reaction time noticeably slows, vision blurs, loss of balance occurs, and speech is obviously slurred.
 Vomiting often occurs at this BAC level.
 Most women require four drinks to get this BAC.

 - Amount of time since last drink